sesamiapp/devportal/docs/intro.md

 Sesami API allows you to work with our backend directly without using our UI.

-This feature will add ability to developers to integrate Sesami management capabilities with their apps and services.
+This feature will add the ability for developers to integrate Sesami management capabilities with their apps and services.